nsidc/granule-metgen/README.md

   * The spatial_dir does not exist.
   * The local_output_dir does not exist.
 ```
-* If running `metgenc process` fails for other reasons, check for an error message in the metgenc log.
+EG 2.
+If running `metgenc process` fails for other reasons, check for an error message in the metgenc log.
 This is written by default to/as (/share/logs/metgenc/`metgenc-{config-name}-{timestamp}.log`).
   * The metgenc.log will spell out the reason for the error for the operator, so the .ini file or paths pointed to in the .ini file can be spiffed up.

-* If running metgenc process without the -d / --dry-run option leads to the following warning:
+EG 3.
+If running metgenc process without the -d / --dry-run option leads to the following warning:
 ```
   The configuration is invalid:
     The kinesis stream does not exist.